luthda/tech-summaries/10 October/redis-kubernetes.md

 ### Sentinel Mode

-- Description: Adds Redis Sentinel nodes to monitor master and slave instances, providing automatic failover.
+- Description: Adds redis sentinel nodes to monitor master and slave instances, providing automatic failover.
 - Use Case: High availability environments where automatic recovery from failures is essential.
 - Benefits:
   - Automatic master election and failover.
   - Monitoring and notifications.
   - Configuration provider for clients.

-## Deploying Redis on Kubernetes
+## Deploying redis on Kubernetes

-Deploying Redis on Kubernetes involves containerizing Redis instances and managing them using Kubernetes resources.
+Deploying redis on Kubernetes involves containerizing redis instances and managing them using Kubernetes resources.
 Helm charts simplify this process by providing pre-configured templates for deploying complex applications.

 In this setup, we’re using:

 - Argo CD: A declarative, GitOps continuous delivery tool for Kubernetes.
-- Bitnami Redis Helm Chart: A widely used chart that supports various Redis architectures, including Sentinel.
+- Bitnami redis Helm Chart: A widely used chart that supports various redis architectures, including sentinel.

 ## Configuration Files